Carshalton Boys Sports College

-Carshalton Boys Sports College (formerly Carshalton High School for Boys) is an academy school that educates around 1200 boys aged 11–19 years old.
+Carshalton Boys Sports College (formerly Carshalton High School for Boys) is an academy school that educates around 1500 boys aged 11–19 years old.
+The school also has a coeducational sixth form.
 It is situated on the southern edge of the St Helier local authority Housing Estate within the boundaries of Carshalton, London Borough of Sutton, England.
 In September 2003, the school was designated as a specialist sports college.
 As of 2011, the school has converted to academy status, but continues to have sport as a specialism.
-GCSE results have consistently been increasingly dramatically since 2009, although still below the national average.
-In addition, the school is rated 'Good' by OFSTED.
+GCSE results since 2009 are still below the national average.
+The school was rated 'Good' by OFSTED at its inspection in October 2022.